yozaner1324/spring-data-geode-examples/server-config-examples/event-handlers/README.md

     In region [Products] created key [5] value [Aerodynamic Wool Gloves @ 76.44] product = Aerodynamic Wool Gloves @ 76.44

+NOTE: Inorder to see output, you must change the loglevel from "error" to "info" in the `logback.xml` file located under src/test/resources.

-The product may differ from the example run above since it is randomly selected.
+NOTE: The product may differ from the example run above since it is randomly selected.